Do I Have to Be In a Car to Get a DUI?

-ATV riding is a popular pastime in Georgia and elsewhere.
+For example, ATV riding is a popular pastime in Georgia and elsewhere.
 People ride ATVs as a leisure activity, and hunters use them for quick, versatile transportation.
-Many think nothing of having an adult beverage or two and operating a recreational vehicle.
+Many people think nothing of having an adult beverage or two and then operating a recreational vehicle.
 Unfortunately, this can be a costly mistake.

 Public Versus Private Property